Forms of matter and forms of radiation: Continuous forms

-We interpret Eq.~\ref{e32} under the assumption that the strength $\alpha,\, \bm \omega$ of the disclination is approximately the same all over the Universe, as an application of the cosmological principle.
-If we assume, motivated by the analysis of Sect.~\ref{dislocationforms}, that $\Sigma_r$ is a null achronal surface, the radiation $p_r$ is then orthogonal to $\Sigma_r$ and $p_m$ is close to $p_r$; thereby $|p^0|$ and $|p^3|$ are large compared to $|p^1|$ and $|p^2|$.
-Thus it is tempting to identify $v_3=p_3/\gamma$ with Dirac's \textsf{natural velocity} (i.e. the Hubble's expansion velocity, see Sect.~\ref{stronghyp}) and $v_1$ and $v_2$ with its observed orthogonal fluctuations, the so-called \textsf{peculiar velocities}.
-These velocities seem to be approximately constant through the universe, with a mean square root $\textsc{V} =\sqrt{v_1^2 + v_2^2} \approx 340$ km/s (see \cite{wang-2007} and references therein).
+We interpret Eq.~\ref{e16} under the assumption that the strengths $\alpha,\, \bm \omega$ of the $r$-disclination is approximately the same all over the Universe, as an application of the cosmological principle; $\alpha$ measures the mosaicity.
+And indeed these velocities seem to be approximately constant through the universe, with a mean square root $\textsc{V} =\sqrt{v_1^2 + v_2^2} \approx 340$ km/s (see \cite{wang-2007} and references therein).

-Eq.~\ref{e32} has a remarkable feature: it is independant of the Hubble component of the velocity $v_3$.
-Identifying $\sqrt{v_1^2 + v_2^2+(\bm{\omega}.\textbf{v})^2}$ with $\textsc{V}$ (assuming $\bm \omega$ small), we see that the misorientation $\triangle \textbf v$ and the modulus $\triangle v$ are approximately constant.
+Eq.~\ref{e16} has a remarkable feature: it is independant of the Dirac component of the velocity $v_3$.
+Identifying $\sqrt{v_1^2 + v_2^2+(|\bm\omega \times \textbf p_m|_3)^2}$ with $\textsc{V}$ (assuming $\bm \omega$ small), we see that the misorientation $\triangle \textbf v$ and the modulus $\triangle v$ are approximately constant.
 In order to construct a detailed model of the large scale structure of the universe, relations between $\triangle v, \, p$, and strengths have to be established and discussed for the various types of perfect and imperfect forms, but this is a non trivial task that demands a critical examination of the relevant experimental data.